cynthialmy/cynthialmy.github.io/_posts/2026-02-27-self-evolving-ai-assistant.md

 I was fascinated by OpenClaw's architecture, particularly its layered design (Gateway, Agents, Memory, Skills, Heartbeat) and its emphasis on local-first ownership.
 But as a product manager who primarily works inside a code editor, I did not need a full multi-channel platform with WhatsApp, Telegram, and Docker sandboxing.
 What I needed was something much lighter: an AI assistant that lives in my IDE, remembers what I care about, and gets better at helping me over time.

-So I built two interrelated things.
-First, **Daily Assistant**: a lightweight, OpenClaw-inspired personal AI system that runs entirely as Markdown files and Cursor IDE rules.
+This post covers two independent projects I built that share a common design philosophy. **Daily Assistant** is a lightweight, OpenClaw-inspired personal AI system that runs entirely as Markdown files and Cursor IDE rules.
 No servers.
 No daemons.
 No external dependencies.
-Just files, rules, and a structured evolution workflow.
-Second, using Daily Assistant as my development partner, I built **[bip](https://github.com/cynthialmy/build-in-public-automate)**: a CLI tool that reads your git commits, sends them to Claude, and publishes tailored progress updates to X, LinkedIn, Reddit, and HackerNews. bip became the first real project shipped with this workflow and the first entry in the `skills/` directory.
+Just files, rules, and a structured evolution workflow. **[bip](https://github.com/cynthialmy/build-in-public-automate)** is a separate CLI tool that reads your git commits, generates platform-tailored posts with Claude AI, and publishes them to X, LinkedIn, Reddit, and HackerNews.
+Both are local-first and Claude-powered.
+Both store all state as plain files.
+But they are architecturally independent tools that complement each other in a developer's daily workflow.

-This post covers the design thinking, implementation details, and trade-offs behind both projects.

 ---